polterguy/polterguy.github.io/tutorials/getting-started/index.md

 Unzip the zip file Magic gave you, open a terminal/command prompt, go to the folder where the zip file was unzipped, and type _"npm link"_.
-Afterwards type the following into the same terminal window.
+When npm link is done, type the following into the same terminal window.

 ```
 ng serve --port 4201